nickuc-com/nLogin-Web/README.md

 # nLogin-Web
-Integrate nLogin with your website, forum and/or store
+Integrate nLogin with your website, forum and/or store.

-## How to use?
+## Usage:
 1. [Instantiating the nLogin class](#instantiation)
 2. [Verifying the Password](#verifying-the-password)
 3. [Registering a Player](#registering-a-player)